Lut99/CookieFactory/README.md

   resources and the prices don't change depending on how many bought or sold.
   However, in later versions, the market is a dynamic model: there is a pool of resources, and factories get less for items if they are sold in huge amounts.

+# The Cookie Factory Network Protocol (CFNP)
+In order for an Interface to connect with the simulation, a network protocol was devised.
+This is a single protocol that handles terminal input / output, archive information and world information.
+It works over TCP, so we don't have to be concerned by stream order or completeness.

+As an additional security layer, the CFNP requires the user to enter a password right after connection is made in order to continue.
+Upon failure, the user is rejected.

+## The Header
+The most important part of this protocol is the header.
+It exists out of X bytes in total, which looks as follows.
+The first byte marks the operator code, which in turn determines what type of information is being send.
+So far, these opcodes have a meaning:
+  - 0x00: Connection Request            (PASSWORD)
+  - 0x01: Connection Accept             (PASSWORD)
+  - 0x02: Terminal Public Output Send   (TERMINAL)
+  - 0x03: Terminal Private Output Send  (TERMINAL)
+  - 0x04: Terminal Input Send           (TERMINAL)
+  - 0x05: Terminal Sync Request         (TERMINAL)
+  - 0x06: Terminal Sync Response        (TERMINAL)
+  - 0x07: Terminal Message              (TERMINAL)
+Each opcode belongs to a subprotocol, which is indicated in the brackets at the end.
+Please see below for more information about these subprotocols.

+An operator code of -1 means that the connection has timed out

+Following the opcode will be a 32-bit number, which specifies the total message size after the opcode and the length.
+This way, the receiver knows how many bytes to expect.

+## The Fourth Handshake (PASSWORD)
+Aside from the way that incoming messages are read, the CFNP also provides additional security by only allowing access to those with a password.
+There are two messages for those, the request and the accept.
+The user is simply disconnected without any message if the password was incorrect.

+### Connection Request
+This is the message that the user sends to the server upon initiating contact.
+Aside from the default headers, this message contains no other than the password.

+### Connection Accept
+If the user has entered a correct password, they will be greeted by this message.
+It is nothing more than the default header but then with this opcode.

+## Terminal Output / Input (TERMINAL)
+An important part of the CFNP is the syncing of general output information across the Interfaces.
+The basic idea is that each Interface holds an internal terminal log that is updated by the Terminal Public Output Send.
+Should this log get out of sync with the server, the Interface is supposed to send a sync request back to the server in which it downloads the entire terminal again.
+Additionally, the Interface also has to maintain a private terminal log with messages only for that particular Interface.
+This needn't be synced, and is only for replies from commands the user sends to the server.

+A list of the error status codes for the messages:
+  - 0x00: Information
+  - 0x01: Warning
+  - 0x02: Fatal Error
+  - 0x03: Command Information
+  - 0x04: Command Parse Error
+  - 0x05: Command Run Error

+### Terminal Public Output Send
+During a Terminal Public Output Send, the server sends each interface a new message from the simulation.
+The header that is matched to this opcode has the following structure.
+First, there will be a checksum of 8 bytes long, that is used to check if the receiver is still in sync with the sender.
+Then comes the message, which is in the format as specified by Terminal Message.

+This type of message can be send at any time, and not just as a response to a Terminal Input Send.

+### Terminal Private Output Send
+During a Terminal Private Output Send, the server sends the interface a new message - but only this interface.
+This is normally the result of a command, and therefore has a much simpeler structure.
+No checksum is needed, as this type of message does not need to be synced with the server.
+That's why there's the message metadata immediately, which consists of a message error status (1 byte), a real-life timestamp (8 bytes).
+The remained of the message is the actual terminal message, in string format.

+This type of message is usually only in response to a Terminal Input Send.

+### Terminal Input Send
+When the user types a command in the interface, a Terminal Input Send is send to the server.
+This has a fairly simple structure: First is a real-life timestamp of 8 bytes.
+Immediately afterwards is the message that the user send, in string, which the server will parse and then interpret.

+Based on what command and the success status of it, the terminal will then receive either a Terminal Private Output Send or a Terminal Public Output Send.

+### Terminal Sync Request
+The Terminal Sync Request is a very simple command.
+It simply exists out of the normal header, and indicates nothing more than that the client wants to sync the terminal with the server.

+### Terminal Sync Response
+If the client sends a Terminal Sync Request, they get this message back.
+It first consists of a checksum of the terminal from the server (8 bytes), followed by the real-life timestamp (8 bytes) at which the message was send.
+The remainder of the message is the entire terminal output.
+Each message itself consists out of Terminal Sync Messages, which are defined as a self-sustained sub-protocol.

+### Terminal Message
+The Terminal Message is never directly send as a standalone.
+It is simply wrapped in a Terminal Public Output Send or a Terminal Sync Response.
+Its main goal is to unify the way that public messages are transported.
+The header of each such message exists out of a code indicating the message content length (8 bytes), message error status (1 byte), a real-life timestamp (8 bytes), an in-simulation timestamp (8 bytes) and the in-simulation origin of the message (36 bytes).
+The remainder of the message is the actual terminal message, in string format.